denten-books/plain-text/2-device.md

 mental state.
 A convention could be agreed upon and transcribed in a chart, for example.
-And it is possible that "there is a part of the mechanism which resembles the chart, and is inserted between the language-part of the mechanism and the rest of it" [@wittgenstein_philosophical_1974, 190].
-We are back again to imagining some set of instructions that could enforce strict compliance between the instructions and the actuating parts of the mechanisms.
+And it is possible that "there is a part of the mechanism which resembles the chart, and is inserted between the language-part of the mechanism and the rest of it," he writes [@wittgenstein_philosophical_1974, 190].
+Again we imagine a set of instructions that could enforce strict compliance between the musical score and the actuating parts of the piano mechanism.

+A programmer would say that Wittgenstein's "set of instructions that ensure correspondence" resemble modern programming language interpreters and assemblers, exactly the parts of the machine that connect codified instructions to their execution [@mccarthy_lisp_1962; @bashkow_system_1967].
+The interpreter "defines the semantics of a programming language" where the assembler "accepts a set of a set of symbolically-coded instructions" and "translates them into machine language" [@elbourn_evolution_1962, 1060;
+@neuhold_formal_1971, 95].[^ln2-compile] Wittgenstein imagines something like
-In the programming parlance he proposes something like a language interpreter, which would complain if the machine instructions were not entered properly or if the machine failed to meet its specified obligations.
-"Imagine a language consisting of commands," Wittgenstein writes in conclusion.
-It is to direct a human "forwards," "back," "right," and "left," "quickly" and "slowly" [@wittgenstein_philosophical_1974, 197] The grammar, like a table of correspondences, explains the meaning of the signs.
-The grammar means in the sense of specifying the rules by which meaning fails.
-In this way, we can move away from speaking of "intended effects" or "proper obedience," and rather concentrate on the mediating layer that describes the rules of engagement.
-And thus, a sustained thought experiment about the nature of reading comprehension---the correspondence between inside and outside, thought and word, symbol and mechanism---gives rise to the notion of an intelligent machine.
+a programming language along with an interpreter and a compiler when he writes, "imagine a language consisting of commands."
+It is to direct a human "forwards," "back," "right," and "left," "quickly" and "slowly" [@wittgenstein_philosophical_1974, 197] Add to it a grammar, a table of correspondences, which explains the meaning of the signs.
+The grammar "means" in the sense of specifying the rules by which meaning succeeds or fails, Wittgenstein explains.
+In this way, we can move away from speaking of "intended effects" or "proper obedience," and rather concentrate on this interpretive, translative layer, which describes the very rules of engagement.

+[^ln2-compile]: I am forgoing the distinction between interpreters and compilers for simplicity's sake.

 ### 2.3 Thought Experiment II